ToolJet/ToolJet/docs/docs/deployment/env-vars.md

 #### Google OAuth ( optional )

-If your ToolJet installation needs access to datasources such as Google sheets, you need to create OAuth credentials from Google Cloud Console.
+If your ToolJet installation needs access to data sources such as Google sheets, you need to create OAuth credentials from Google Cloud Console.

 | variable             | description   |
 | -------------------- | ------------- |